trywilco/wilco-docs/docs/building-your-quest/quest-resources/user.md

 Supported properties:

 - **clear:** Allows clearing specific information from the user.
-    - attribute: The list of attributes to remove.
+    - attribute: A list of attributes to remove.

 ```yaml
 resources: